platformsh/platformsh-docs/docs/src/create-apps/web/php-basic.md

 ---

 To handle dynamic requests to your PHP app, you might want use a [front controller](https://en.wikipedia.org/wiki/Front_controller).
-The following example shows how you might start defining your web server for such an application.
+The following example shows how for such an app you might start defining [your web server](../app-reference.md#web).

 ## Define a document root